 - It is completely non-toxic and safe to use.

-Those are some very impressive pros, but there are a few potential cons that we want to point out, as well:
+These are some very impressive pros of bonding glue, but there are a few potential cons that we want to point out in the bondic glue review, as well:

 - Not ideal for use on rubber or waxy plastics.